protiumx/rq/README.md

 ### `rq-core`

-Contains the core functionality: pest grammar and request execution.
+Contains the core functionality: `pest` grammar and request execution.

 ### `rq-cli`

-CLI application that uses `inquire` to show an interactive prompt.
+CLI application that uses `tui-rs` to render all the requests and a buffer to show responses.
 This package is the default target for `cargo` workspaces.

 Run `rq-cli` with `cargo`: